srandall1213/Motion-Picture-Finder/README.md

 - Upgrade Utelly API from the Basic plan to the Pro plan to pull from more streaming services
 - Add pricing for each streaming service
-- Display more than one version of a show in the search results
-- Add season number as a parameter
+- Find a similar API that lets us use parameters e.g. season number

 ## Screenshot
 ![ShowFinder](./images/screenshot.png)